EU gives go-ahead to states sending arms to Iraqi Kurds

 Diplomats said some EU states opposed sending arms, meaning there was no EU-wide agreement to do so, but that they could not prevent other countries from doing so, if they wished.

-Amongst the countries in favour of supplying weapons were France, Italy and the Czech Republic, diplomats said.
+Amongst the countries in favor of supplying weapons were France, Italy and the Czech Republic, diplomats said.
 However, there was no immediate indication that they were about to do so.

 German Foreign Minister Frank-Walter Steinmeier, earlier raised the possibility of sending military assistance to the Iraqi government, saying he would discuss further steps with European partners.